kannans89/RustRepo/03_Env_Setup/03_EnvSetup.md

 C compilers usually come with the correct linker.
 Check your platform’s documentation for how to install a C compiler.
 Also, some common Rust packages depend on C code and will need a C compiler.
 Therefore, it might be worth installing one .

-## Using TutorialsPoint RUST REPL
+## Using TutorialsPoint *Coding Ground for RUST*

-A Read-Evaluate-Print Loop (REPL) is an easy to use interactive shell to compile and execute computer programs .
-If you want to compile and  execute Rust programs online within the browser use TutorialsPoint [**coding ground** ](https://www.tutorialspoint.com/compile_rust_online.php)
+A Read-Evaluate-Print Loop (REPL) is an easy to use interactive shell to compile and execute computer programs.
+If you want to compile and  execute Rust programs online within the browser use TutorialsPoint [**Coding Ground** ](https://www.tutorialspoint.com/compile_rust_online.php)

 <!--
   External References for this chapter